These beautiful melt-in-your-mouth Jam Filled Cream Cheese Cookies are filled with sweet fruit jam.

 - 1 1/2 cups jam, jelly or preserves

 - chunky white sugar, for sprinkling on top

 - In a large bowl, using an electric mixer, beat cream cheese, butter and sugar until light and fluffy.
-With mixer on low, add flour and salt; beat until combined (do not overmix).
+With mixer on low, add flour, salt and vanilla; beat until combined (do not overmix).

 - Divide dough into 3 portions; flatten each into a disk and wrap with plastic wrap; refrigerate 20 minutes.
 (To store, wrap in plastic and freeze up to 2 weeks.
 Thaw until pliable before using.)